A Responsible Employee is any employee that:

 - the Student Health Center

-Provide the student with a copy of the Interpersonal Violence Resource Guide, which is available at counselingcenter.uncc.edu.
+Provide the student with a copy of the Interpersonal Violence Resource Guide.

 What Happens After You Report An Incident

-In most cases, the University can respect the student’s wishes even if they don’t want to bring formal conduct charges against the accused.
-Under certain circumstances the University may decide to move forward with a full investigation and conduct charges despite the victim’s wishes, but the victim/survivor is fully informed before the investigation moves forward.
-The Director of Student Conduct determines whether to issue conduct charges.
+In most cases, the University can respect an individual's wish to not have a formal investigation pursued.
+Many students are only seeking University resources and accommodations and don't wish for a formal process.
+Under certain/rate circumstances the University may decide to move forward with a formal investigation and conduct charges despite the individual's wishes, but the victim/survivor is fully informed about such a decision as well as the rationale.
+The Director of Student Conduct and Academic Integrity determines whether to issue conduct charges.

-Finally, at the conclusion of the investigation, the Title IX Investigator drafts an Investigative Report and submits it to the Office of Student Conduct.
-The case is then resolved through a mutual resolution or a formal hearing.
+At the conclusion of a formal investigation, the Title IX Investigator drafts an Investigation Report and submits it to the Office of Student Conduct.
+The case is then resolved through a mutual resolution or a formal hearing process as outlined in the Code of Student Responsibility.

 The University has an obligation to respond to reported incidents as if it had all the information that you have.

-The University cannot respond unless you share the information immediately with the Title IX Coordinator or Title IX Investigator as discussed under “Sharing Title IX information.”
+The University cannot respond unless you share the information immediately with the Title IX Office as discussed under “Sharing Title IX information.”

 Sharing Title IX Information

-As a Responsible Employee, you must share immediately any information you have regarding an incident of Sex- or Gender-Based misconduct involving a UNC Charlotte student with the Title IX Coordinator, Title IX Investigator, or Deputy Coordinator.
+As a Responsible Employee, you must share immediately any information you have regarding an incident of Sex- or Gender-Based misconduct involving a UNC Charlotte student with the Title IX Office.

 Want to learn more about Sexual Harassment?